chlhnu/DOTs-SOCP/README.md

 ### One-Click Replication

-For easy replication of all numerical experiments, we provide convenient one-click command:
+For easy replication of all numerical experiments, we provide a convenient one-click command:

 ```bash
 make all